nikhilnagar503/NETWORKSECURITY/README.md

 ---

-## Notes and Tips
+## Notes & Best Practices

-- Schema file: Keep `data_schema/schema.yaml` updated with the exact column list used in the dataset; validation strictly checks column count.
+- Keep `data_schema/schema.yaml` aligned with the dataset; validation checks column count strictly
-- Target normalization: The pipeline maps `Result == -1` to `0` internally for binary learners; ensure this aligns with your evaluation logic.
+- Target normalization: `Result == -1` is mapped to `0` internally for binary learners—ensure consistency in evaluation
-- Environment paths: Update the MLflow tracking URI to a valid local or remote backend for your machine.
+- Update MLflow tracking URI to a valid local/remote backend
-- Error handling: Custom `NetworkSecurityException` captures filename and line number for easier debugging.
+- Custom `NetworkSecurityException` includes filename and line number for easier debugging

 ---

 ## License
 MIT License.
-See `LICENSE` for details.
+See [LICENSE](LICENSE) for details.

 ---

-## Language Help (Optional)

-Original: "so it will predict the that website is valid or not"

-Improved: "So it will predict whether the website is valid or not?"

-Original: "what is this data i mean can you tell me the ml problem that can be frame using this"

-Improved: "What is this dataset?
-Can you tell me what ML problem can be framed using it?"

-Keep going—you’re improving fast!